 I’ve personally had mixed reviews with GoDaddy’s tech support.

 Their U.S.-based, phone, tech support is great.
-The people we spoke with were based in Arizona and could easily translate technical mumbo-jumbo for you.
+The people we spoke to were based in Arizona and could easily translate technical mumbo-jumbo for you.

 However, that’s only good for in-depth issues that could take hours to resolve.